-When trade show and conference budgets got redirected, long term, fully online forms of marketing such as thought leadership marketing gained considerably more attention.
-In this article, I explore how your firm can use thought leadership in the context of its overall digital marketing plan.
-I also explain how B2B SaaS companies can get closer to the goal of turning their sites into lead generation machines.
+In our guide to the most successful B2B lead generation strategies, we highlighted thought leadership as a category that has a particularly high ROI.
+In this article, we’ll explore how your firm can use thought leadership in the context of its overall digital marketing plan.
+We’ll also explain how B2B SaaS companies can get closer to the goal of automating their lead generation.

 B2B SaaS Marketing Goals